 After banning international flights and ferry services amid November 2021's omicron outbreak, Morocco lifted its ban on international flights and reopened to tourists on 7 February 2022.

-All passengers travelling to Morocco must present a vaccination pass and a negative PCR test result less than 48 hours old before boarding the plane.
+Passengers travelling to Morocco no longer need to present a vaccination pass or a negative PCR test result before boarding the plane.